ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-and-report-identities.md

 search.appverid: met150
 ---

-# Monitor and report identities in Microsoft 365 security
+# View identity reports in Microsoft 365 security

 You can monitor the identities in your organization and keep track of suspicious or risky behaviors.
 In the **Identities** category of **Reports**, you can track: